 Since 1979, the world has produced more sugar than can be sold, making it very attainable and cheap.

 - 1851 – Confectioners begin using a revolving steam pan to assist in boiling sugar.

-- M & M’S — M&M’s are milk chocolate drops with a colorful candy coating following the Spanish Civil War.
+- M & M’s – Forrest Mars, Sr. and William Murrie developed these milk chocolate drops with the colorful candy coating following the Spanish Civil War.
 They dubbed the new candy with the initials of their surnames.
-The candies debuted in 1941 and were given to American soldiers serving in the Second World War.
-M&M’s are produced by Mars Inc.
+The candies debuted in 1941 and were given to American soldiers serving in the Second World War received them as part of their rations.

-- Reese’s Peanut Butter Cups — Reese’s Peanut Butter Cups are round chocolate disks that are filled with a sweet, creamy peanut butter filling.
-The cups were first manufactured in 1928 by the Hershey’s company.
+- Reese’s Peanut Butter Cups – Reese’s Peanut Butter Cups are round chocolate disks that are filled with a sweet, creamy peanut butter filling.
+Hershey’s company first manufactured the iconic cups in 1928.

 - Christmas Candies – These hard candies come in the shape of ribbons or lozenges (thank you Oliver R. Chase!) and add a sweet, colorful memory to the holiday season.